Documentation Index

 Overview

-Deployment Packages are a key component of the Deployment Server, enabling customers to move their projects efficiently and reliably between environments.
+Deployment Packages are a key component of the Deployment Tower, enabling customers to move their projects efficiently and reliably between environments.
 They provide a structured way to track, manage, review, and audit changes across the development lifecycle, ensuring that all necessary work is deployed with confidence.

 Deployment Packages allow teams to organize related sets of modifications, clearly identifying what has been added, changed, or removed.
 Visual indicators distinguish these changes, such as blue for modified items and red for removed items, making it easier to understand the scope of each package.

-Role Within the Deployment Server Workflow
+Role Within the Deployment Tower Workflow

 Deployment Package Versioning